 (also known as a Romanian Deadlift)

-This is a safe exercise that focuses on the glutes, hamstrings and adductors, making it great not only for your rear end but also your upper and inner thighs.
+This is a safe lower-body exercise that focuses on the glutes, hamstrings and, adductors, making it great not only for your rear end but also your upper and inner thighs.
 During this movement, your lumbar spine (low back) should remain stable and stiff and the movement should come directly from your hips.
 When learning this exercise, place your hand on your low back as a reminder to NOT let it bend.
 Start by maintaining a stable spine and your knees slightly bent.
 Lean forward by pushing your rear end toward the wall behind you until you feel tightness in the back of your legs (do not let your back bend).
 Return to the starting position by pushing your feet into the floor and your hips forward.
 Learn to do this movement with your body weight first before adding resistance.

 Walking or running up stairs or simply doing step-ups on a box is a great way to use all of the muscles responsible for extending and creating dynamic stability of the hips during upright movements.
 Use a box that is the same height or slightly lower than your knees.
 Place your right foot up on the step and push your foot into the box to step up.
 When you reach the top, lift your left knee into the air (this creates additional movement of the right hip, which is essential for using the entire muscle), lower the left leg and repeat all the reps on one side before switching legs.
 Do 10 to 12 reps on one leg before switching to the other leg; repeat for two to four sets.
 To increase intensity and build muscle more quickly, hold dumbbells in your hands.